trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 This perhaps 350x safety margin, plus the fact that [high-performance batched](https://github.com/erpc-io/eRPC) [kernel-bypass RPC systems](https://smfrpc.github.io/smf/rpc/) can achieve overheads low enough to do 10M requests/core-s, means **I'm confident an RPC service which acted as the core database of simplified production Twitter could fit on one big machine**.
 In this most limited sense of running "Twitter" on one machine, you'd still have other stateless machines to act as web servers and API frontends to the high-performance binary RPC protocol, and of course this is only the very most basic features of Twitter.

+To make my hedged confidence quantitative, I'm 80% sure that if I had a conversation with a (perhaps former) Twitter performance engineer they wouldn't convince me of any factors I missed about Twitter load (on a much-simplified Twitter) or what machines can do, which would change my estimates enough to convince me a centralized RPC server couldn't serve all the simplified timelines.

 ## Conclusion-ish: Should you actually build systems this way?

 If the nVME mmap-ish buffer manager plus some schema migration support existed as robust open source software it might be much simpler and easier than other approaches, but they don't so it isn't.
 You'd also probably want replication, but it's possible to bolt on Paxos/Raft with some replicas you stream the log to, which would need to part of the framework which isn't available.